-If you want content that converts, you need to create relevant, compelling blogs, videos, and eBooks.
+If you want content that sells, you need to create relevant, compelling blogs, videos, and Ebooks.
+Persuasive copywriting is an essential gift, even if you’re making content in other mediums.

 With so much competition on the internet, attracting and converting readers has never been more challenging – or more vital.
 But the great news is, it only looks complicated.
-With these few essential tools in your inbound marketing toolbox, you’ll be creating content that converts before you know it.
+With these few essential tools in your inbound marketing toolbox, you’ll be creating persuasive copywriting before you know it.
 Here’s how:

 Determine Your Buyer Personality